biopragmatics/oquat/docs/invalids/prefix/isbn.md

 ## `idomal`: Malaria Ontology

-Identifiers for this prefix are given incorrectly correctly in `idomal`.
+Identifiers for this prefix are given incorrectly in `idomal`.
+See the [GitHub repository](https://github.com/VEuPathDB-ontology/IDOMAL).

 | external_xref         |   usages_count | usages                                                  |
 |-----------------------|----------------|---------------------------------------------------------|